 the spectrum of spine surgery including minimally invasive surgical techniques.

-risk of complications – scar tissue, nerve injuries, and spinal fluid leakage,
+– scar tissue, nerve injuries, and spinal fluid leakage, to name

 as physical therapy and medication before jumping into the OR.

 Once you have tried the other options, and if it is clear that surgery

 is your best or only option, talk to family friends, neighbors and find

 out who, by word of mouth, is the best, most talented and conservative surgeon.

 He or she could be a neurosurgeon or an orthopedic surgeon.
 As long as